-As the chart below demonstrates, access to healthcare varies across the district with 21% of Halls reporting that healthcare was inaccessible and 42% moderately accessible locally.
-In areas where it's difficult to see community health practitioners or access primary and secondary healthcare professionals, enabling online appointments in a local Village Hall could be a real asset to both healthcare providers and local people.
+As the chart below demonstrates, access to healthcare varies across the district with 42% of Halls reporting that healthcare was moderately accessible locally.
+In areas across Devon where it's difficult to see community health practitioners or access primary and secondary healthcare professionals, enabling online appointments in a local Village Hall could be a real asset to both healthcare providers and local people.